Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Experimental

 In this study, we employed the Geant4 Monte Carlo simulation toolkit (version 11.2.2) to model the interaction of the radioisotope $^{225}$Ac in an aqueous solution with a silicon photodiode detector.
 Geant4 is a widely used tool for simulating the passage of particles through matter, allowing for detailed predictions of particle interactions within various materials \cite{agostinelli2003geant4}.
 To simulate the physics of the system, we used a custom physics list that included several physics processes critical to our study: electromagnetic interactions (via the G4EmStandardPhysics class), optical photon interactions (G4OpticalPhysics), radioactive decay processes (G4RadioactiveDecayPhysics), and general particle decay (G4DecayPhysics).
 Given the complexity of accurately simulating biological cells at the microscale, we used varying thicknesses of water layers, representing different depths from the bottom of the sample cups, as an alternative for cell layers.
 This approach enabled a more realistic approximation of the experimental conditions and facilitated comparison between the simulated energy spectra and experimental results.

-The silicon photodiode detector used in the simulation had dimensions of 18 × 18 mm and a thickness of 300 \micro m.
-A cylindrical sample cup with a diameter of 13 mm and a length of 3 mm was separated by a 100 \micro m air gap from the detector surface.
-A Mylar foil with a thickness of 2.5 \micro m was placed at the bottom of the sample cups.
-The $^{225}$Ac was randomly distributed within the aqueous solution inside the sample cups.
-By varying the thickness of the water layers, we explored how interaction depth affects the energy spectrum detected by the silicon photodiode, providing valuable insights into the behavior of $^{225}$Ac under different conditions.
-Two sets of simulations were performed: in one, the $^{225}$Ac was distributed on the Mylar foil, and in the other, the $^{225}$Ac was distributed in a 13 \micro m water solution depth, representing the cell diameter. \autoref{fig:G4-sim} shows the Geant4 simulation geometry.
-Simulated spectra are included in \autoref{fig:sim-exp-nocell} and \autoref{fig:sim-exp-cell} in comparison to experimental results.
+The silicon photodiode detector used in the simulation had dimensions of 18~$\times$~18~mm and a thickness of 300~$\mu$m.
+A cylindrical sample cup with a diameter of 13~mm and a height of 3~mm was separated by a 100~$\mu$m air gap from the detector surface.
+A 2.5~$\mu$m thick Mylar foil was placed at the bottom of the sample cups.
+To model the radioactive source, $^{225}$Ac atoms were randomly distributed within a defined cylindrical volume (using the \texttt{G4Tubs} class), either as a thin layer on the Mylar foil or within a 13~$\mu$m-thick water layer representing a cell monolayer.
+The position of each $^{225}$Ac nucleus was assigned randomly within this volume using uniform random distributions (\texttt{G4UniformRand()} function), approximating a uniform source distribution.
+Only the dominant alpha emissions from $^{225}$Ac and its primary daughters were simulated; weaker decay branches were not considered.
+Each simulation was performed with $10^6$ primary events to ensure sufficient statistical accuracy.
+The simulated spectra for the Mylar surface and 13~$\mu$m water layer cases are presented in \autoref{fig:sim-exp-nocell} and \autoref{fig:sim-exp-cell}, respectively, alongside experimental data for comparison.
+The weaker decay branches were not considered in this simulation.